YueGroup/yuegroup.github.io/content/authors/MehraNupur/_index.md

 ---
 # Display name
-title: Spencer Sabatino
+title: Nupur Mehra

 # Username (this should match the folder name)
 authors:
-  - sjs433
+  - MehraNupur

 # Is this the primary user of the site?
 superuser: false